Genmitsu Laser Rotary Roller Engraving Module User Guide

 5. Rotate one of the rollers by hand, and check whether the other roller and the synchronous wheel of the motor rotate together as one.
 The movement should be smooth, if it is not you may need to reduce the belt tension slightly.

-3. Adjust the position of the rotary axis so that your cylinder is paralell to the X-axis and that the laser beam axis is perpendicular to the axis of the engraving object.
+3. Adjust the position of the rotary axis so that your cylinder will be parallel to the X-axis and perpendicular to the Y-Axis.

 Step 3: Install, Connect to and Configure LaserGRBL